-Getting active is only one half of the battle to get healthier and lose weight.
-Walking more is great for your health, but it’s much easier to eat more calories than it is to burn them!
+While walking is a great way to burn calories and get healthier, it’s just as important to eat healthier and cut calories where possible.
+Getting active is only part of the battle to get healthier and lose weight, and it’s much easier to eat more calories than it is to burn them!
 At its simplest, losing weight means burning more calories than you consume.
 Increase your activity and eat less – seems simple, right?

 Understand What Calories Are

 The first thing you can do is come to grips with what calories really are, and what they aren’t.
 According to Merriam-Webster, a calorie is “the amount of heat required…to raise the temperature of one gram of water one degree Celsius.”
 Applied to food, it basically equals the fuel your body needs to create that amount of heat or energy.

 What you should also remember is that calories listed on nutritional labels aren’t exact.
 There are many factors for this, but they really aren’t that important.
 Calorie listings are a guide to follow, but don’t get hung up on perfectly reaching your calorie goals.

 Make sure to pay special attention to the serving size on nutrition labels.
 Those cookies or crackers may seem to have a very low-calorie count, but the manufacturers hope you won’t notice that the serving size might be 1 cookie or 2 crackers!
 In many ways, understanding portion sizes is the most important thing you can do.
 If the portion size of your snack is so small that you wouldn’t want to eat it, then it’s probably not the best snack to choose.
 These 100-calorie options are a great place to start!